greggannicott/tmux-too-young/readme.md

 `tmux-too-young` is tmux session opener which includes features for git, git worktrees and [tmuxp](https://github.com/tmux-python/tmuxp).

-It makes it effortless to launch and switch between tmux sessions when your projects contain a git repo.
+It makes effortless work of launching and switching between tmux sessions when your projects contain a git repo.

 If your git repo uses git worktrees then each individual worktree is offered as a different session.